rancher/docs/content/rancher/v2.x/en/installation/options/air-gap-helm2/populate-private-registry/_index.md

 These steps expect you to use a Linux workstation that has internet access, access to your private registry, and at least 20 GB of disk space.

+If you will use ARM64 hosts, the registry must support manifests.
+As of April 2020, Amazon Elastic Container Registry does not support manifests.

 ### A. Find the required assets for your Rancher version

 1. Browse to our [releases page](https://github.com/rancher/rancher/releases) and find the Rancher v2.x.x release that you want to install.
 Don't download releases marked `rc` or `Pre-release`, as they are not stable for production environments.
 Click **Assets*.*